Written by Veterinary Dr Linda Simon

 - Don’t sit idly by as they pack on the pounds

 It’s all too easy to not notice a slow and subtle weight gain when we are around our dogs every day.
 Any reduction in exercise is going to mean a dog will put on weight unless we reduce their calorie intake.
 The best way to assess if our dog needs to lose weight is to assess their Body Condition Score and ensure they are within the normal range.
 The risk with allowing our dogs to get porky is that it can predispose them to medical conditions such as diabetes and cancer and can also negatively impact their mobility and worsen any pre-existing arthritis.
+Pooch & Mutt's ‘Slim & Slender’ is a vet recommended, premium, grain free, complete dry dog food for dogs that are overweight.
+This delicious kibble is made from lean free run chicken and is ideal if you are looking to manage your pooches lbs!
 Remember, if you are giving extra treats or chews to deduct the calorie allowance from their regular meals.
 As a rule of thumb, treats shouldn’t make up any more than 10% of your furry friend’s diet.

 - Consider feeding Pooch & Mutt’s Calm & Relaxed food and treats